IowaDave/pxt-makerbit-maze/README.md

   * Connect the touchpin to pin 10 in the touch header on the MakerBit
 3. Four touchpins, arranged in a diamond, or "plus-sign" configuration.
 These are the "directional" touchpins.
 Use them to signal which way you want to move in the maze.
   * Label the pins "Up", "Left", "Right" and "Down".
 Do this in such a way that it makes sense when you look at it.
-  * Connect the touchpins to the touch header on the MakerBiot as follows:
+  * Connect the touchpins to the touch header on the MakerBit as follows:
     * Up to pin 6
     * Left to pin 7
     * Right to pin 8